Airor, Knoydart, Scotland

 Calanna is Knoydart's local charter boat based in Inverie.
 Fully licensed and insured for 12 passengers.
 She is a Lochin 33, (the same hull as used by the RNLI for their Brede class Lifeboat).
 Comfortable and sea kindly, fast or slow with a large, safe deck.
 Calanna is named after Calum and Anna, her skipper Iain Wilson's two children.
 Iain, who lives on Knoydart and farms at Inverguserain, has been sailing round Knoydart and the Small Isles for over 30 years dropping off hill walkers, whale and shark watching, picnicking, fishing, photographing wildlife, or just enjoying the craic on a wee sail up the loch.
 Trips can be tailored to your needs.
 For details contact Iain on 01687 462844 or 07766 082757.

-This season from May to June 2020 Wilder Ways will return with their trail riding holidays and day and half day trecks.
+In 2023 Wilder Ways return with their trail riding holidays and day and half day trecks.
 Horseback is a fabulous way to explore the scenery with taylored rides and adventures to all abilities.

 One of the main reasons to visit Camusblathan is to relax and unwind.
 A lot of holiday homes can use a little bit of artistic license when it comes to the photographs they share.
 The wonderful views and vistas don't seem to be there when you arrive and it's not quite as 'away from it' all as you were expecting.
 Camusblathan is all you would hope for.
 That really is the house from the beach in the photograph on our home page and they really are the views from the terrace and the seals on the islands just off-shore.
 Let the world pass you by, breathe a slow sigh of relief and relax and just be.......